-- 1. Use the IPX/SPX protocol - 2.
-Use the TCP/IP protocol and let BRAdmin find the Brother print server as an un-configured device.
+- Use the IPX/SPX protocol. - Use the TCP/IP protocol and let BRAdmin find the Brother print server as an unconfigured device.

-Using BRAdmin and the IPX/SPX Protocol to set the IP address
+Using BRAdmin and the IPX/SPX Protocol to Set the IP Address

-If your PC has Novell Netware Client software and is using the IPX/SPX protocol, do the following:
+If your PC is using the Novell NetWare Client software and is using the IPX/SPX protocol, do the following:

-- 1. Select IPX/SPX filter in the left frame of the main window. - 2.
-Check the print server name (the default node name will be BRN\xxxxx, where "xxxxxx" is the last six digits of the Ethernet address (MAC address)).
+- 1 Select IPX/SPX filter in the left frame of the main window. - 2 Check the print server name (the default node name is BRN_xxxxxx, where xxxxxx is the last six digits of the Ethernet address (MAC address)).

-If you cannot find your server name, select the "Device" menu and choose "Search Active Devices" (you can also press the F4 key) and try again.
+If you cannot find your server name, select the Device menu and choose Search Active Devices (you can also press the F4 key) and try again.